-We are a young couple in our 60s and we are on a small beef cattle farm of 40 acres in beautiful gippsland victoria. my elderly mum is staying with us for a few months.
-I would love another strong cheerful woman to help me about on the farm as I had a broken arm that didn't heal properly.
+We are a young couple in our 60s and we are on a small beef cattle farm of 40 acres in beautiful gippsland victoria.
+We would like somebody to help us about on the farm as "many hands make light work as they say."

 Cooking / shopping

 We both speak excellent English and are quite happy to help with your English skills, we are commuting distance to Melbourne city for tourist activities via a 2 hour bus ride or a lift with us. you would be staying on a farm, which is 5 kilometres out of town. so it's a long walk if you have no car but we go in and out of town almost daily so can give you a lift. in town there is "coal creek historical village" which is free, and sometimes has great social functions like the geek festival, beard competition day, easter egg hunts and medieval day. when there is a big function on, they run the little tourist train. there are 2 pubs and a brewery in town and 1 wineries local to us.
 Here at our place you would be involved in rural activities, farming beef cattle, ponies,veggie garden and plants, in a fairly typical Australian household but minus the beer and footy.
 We have 60 different species of birds here and wombats. the local township is small, but there is a bigger town of leongatha 10 minutes drive away with decent shops and a movie theatre.
 The djinta djinta winery is walking distance next door, and gippsland is on a gourmet driving trail so you can eat and drink your way around the countryside if you have access to a car. we are only 1 hour drive away from 90 mile beaches, Phillip island, fairy penguins, puffingbilly and trees adventure in belgrave, and I love being a tour guide about my fabulous magical land of oz.

 Running a farm is always lots of work;